Michael McFadyen's Scuba Diving - Sailing to Queensland, Winter 2017 - Part 11

 It was a calm night and the wind was mostly 12 knots.
 However at 0400 it picked back up to over 17 knots.
-At 0710 when we got up it was 18 to 20 knots.
-It soon increased to 25 knots and got uncomfortable.
-Michael took Veto to the beach right next to where we were anchored.
+At 0710 when we get up it is 18 to 20 knots.
+It soon increases to 25 knots and gets uncomfortable.
+Michael takes Veto to the beach right next to where we are anchored.
 Big mistake!
-Under a very thin layer of sand it was mud and he sank almost to his knees.
-Veto got her run and Michael managed to get Thunderbird 2 off, albeit with a lot of mud on the sides and floor.
+Under a very thin layer of sand it is mud and he sinks almost to his knees.
+Veto gets her run and Michael manages to get Thunderbird 2 off, albeit with a lot of mud on the sides and floor.

 Michael cleans the boatâs trip log which has been not working properly, then he adds 66 litres of diesel to the main tank.
 Kelly greases the anchor winch and Michael greases T2âs steering.
-By 1245 the wind has increased to a constant 22 knots with gusts of up to 32 knots.
+By 1245 the wind increases to a constant 22 knots with gusts of up to 32 knots.
 We decide to move again, this time to the northern side of the river opposite the marina.
-This will be much more protected and we should have anchored here yesterday.
+This will be much more protected, we should have anchored here yesterday.

 |A photograph of the Burnett River from the beach.
 Marina at left and Catlypso under the sun|